Can the bends kill you when you’re scuba diving? Please read on to find out

 But decompression sickness isn’t the only type of Dysbarism, it also includes arterial gas embolisms (AGE), and barotraumas.
 This can be as minor as a facial barotrauma, which can be caused as a result of mask squeeze.

-As a trained scuba diver, and having dived for nearly 30 years, I know that decompression sickness or the bends can have serious consequences.
+As a trained scuba diver and having dived for over 30 years, I know that decompression sickness or the bends can have serious consequences.
 The most serious of all consequences of the bends is death.

-An eample of a scuba diver dying from the bends
+An example of a scuba diver dying from the bends

 Interestingly, when I typed this question into Google, up pops an article in the Telegraph Newspaper from back in 2009.